JaneliaSciComp/JaneliaDataStandards/Definitions.md

 The *physical* interpretation of a discrete, numeric, finite dimension.
 Generally represented with a 1D variable that is strictly monotonic and has the same name as the axis it represents.
 An axis must have *physical* units.

 ### *dimension*
 An independent extent of a domain.
-A domain has N dimensions where N is the minimum number of coordinates needed to identify any particular point within the domain.
+A domain has $N$ dimensions where $N$ is the minimum number of coordinates needed to identify any particular point within the domain.
 The length of a discrete, numeric, finite dimension establishes the number of indexable locations along that dimension.

 ### *domain*
 A set of discrete locations in abstract space.
 A domain, or any location within a domain, may be described by multiple variables, but any given variable has only one domain.
 A domain has zero or more dimensions.
 The component dimensions of a domain need not be numeric, but when they are, the domain may be thought of as situated in a coordinate space.
 If a domain's dimensions are all axes, then that domain is situated in a *physical* space.